sourcegraph/handbook/content/support/eng-support-learn-from-eachother.md

 * ...default to explaining in text so it’s searchable (avoid screenshots)

 ## Troubleshooting documentation project
 Starting in FY22Q1 with a goal to complete in FY22Q2, CSEs are adopting an area of focus to specifically fill the gap of where to start troubleshooting when an issue surfaces.
-Giselle is leading this effort (if you have questions) and anyone can see our progress in this table (we simply mark when something is done and if you want more detailed status, you can check with support in #customer-support-chat).
+Giselle is leading this effort (if you have questions) and anyone can see our progress in this table (we simply mark when something is done and if you want more detailed status, you can check with support in #customer-support-internal).
 When a CSE is responsible for a focus, they will work with that team to capture all the good information about troubleshooting.

 |Focus|CSE Responsible|Status|
 |---|---|---|